inyong37/Vision/README.md

 - Incorporate uppercase letters into lowercase letters.
 - Font sizes of Korean and number are 44, and 54, font size of English is 44.
 - Image size is 64.
+- Hangul characters refer to [this](https://drive.google.com/file/d/156bFGx1A4XjAvv5zSGpw5MkCckUx7LaB/view?usp=sharing) and calculated the frequency.

 ----------------------------------------------------------------------------------------------------
 ## Install